WireCell/wirecell.github.io/manual.md

 ### Runtime

 Running WCT inside of *art* entails running *art* which means setting up a runtime environment in the &ldquo;Fermilab way&rdquo;.
 This requires obtaining binary packages (&ldquo;UPS products&rdquo;) from Fermilab for your host OS.
-If supported, this can be done in a number of ways:
+If supported, this can be done in a number of ways.

--   **[CVMFS mount](https://cdcvs.fnal.gov/redmine/projects/larsoft/wiki/LArSoft_cvmfs_page):** With a little setup effort this requires the least ongoing attention.
-It is the best method to provide software to clusters, if the facility supports it.
-It may not have support for as many OS flavors as other methods

--   **[`pullProducts` downloader](https://cdcvs.fnal.gov/redmine/projects/larsoft/wiki/Installation_procedures):** The `pullProducts` script is relatively easy to get started with but requires dedicated disk and does not provide any purge method nor local distribution method.
-It tends to have available binaries for more OSes than CVMFS.

-<a id="org62ab4fc"></a>

-#### Preparation
+#### CVMFS mount

-Here are the steps to prepare the files in each of the three manners above.

-1.  **CVMFS**:

-If CVMFS is mounted to the client host then there is nothing to do.
-Mounting CVMFS is not hard but is not covered here.
+CVMFS is a way to deliver files (usually ready-to-run binary software builds) to a client via HTTP.
+If not already available to you (check for the existence of [/cvmfs](file:///cvmfs)) the system administrator of the host will need to provide it.
 One starting point is [here](https://cernvm.cern.ch/portal/filesystem/quickstart).

-1.  `pullProducts`:
+If CVMFS is available to you, start by setting:

+    $ export PRODUCTS=/cvmfs/fermilab.opensciencegrid.org/products/larsoft

+#### Local binaries

+It is possible to semi-automatically provide binary software builds via the [`pullProducts` downloader](https://cdcvs.fnal.gov/redmine/projects/larsoft/wiki/Installation_procedures) script.
+This can (and should) be exercised without root permissions.
+It requires dedicated disk space of 10-100 GB.
+More OSes are supported with these binaries than are available in CVMFS (in particular Ubuntu)

-Using `pullProducts` involves these steps.
-Find desired larsoft version from from [this scisoft directory](http://scisoft.fnal.gov/scisoft/bundles/larsoft/) and navigate to the download guide [eg the one for LS 6.48.00](http://scisoft.fnal.gov/scisoft/bundles/larsoft/v06_48_00/larsoft-v06_48_00.html) and download the script and run it according to the guide.
+To prepare a base installation find a desired larsoft version from from [this scisoft directory](http://scisoft.fnal.gov/scisoft/bundles/larsoft/) and navigate to the download guide [eg the one for LS 6.48.00](http://scisoft.fnal.gov/scisoft/bundles/larsoft/v06_48_00/larsoft-v06_48_00.html) and download the `pullProducts` script and run it according to the guide.
+One example:

     $ mkdir -p ~/dev/pp/products
     $ cd ~/dev/pp